 ZACHARY STOCKILL is an award-winning Canadian researcher, writer, coach, and podcaster based in Chiang Mai, Thailand.

-Zachary’s writing on culture and personal development has appeared in publications such as the Huffington Post, Mic, PopMatters, and others.
-His work has been featured in BBC News, The Sun, HuffPost Live, the Art of Charm, Knowledge for Men, and many other podcasts and publications.
+Zachary’s writing on culture and personal development has appeared in publications such as The Huffington Post, Mic, PopMatters, The Mekong Review, and more.
+His work has been featured by BBC News, BBC Radio 4, The Sun, HuffPost Live, the Art of Charm Podcast, and many other podcasts and publications.

 Zachary has been acknowledged as a leading voice on confronting and overcoming jealousy in relationships.
 He is the author of the guidebook Overcoming Retroactive Jealousy, and founder and lead writer at RetroactiveJealousy.com, the most popular site on the internet concerning its central topic.
-His most recent book is Everyday Joy.
+His most recent book is The Overcoming Jealousy Workbook.

 Zachary is also a music and culture writer, interviewing Grammy, Emmy, and Oscar winners, Rock and Roll Hall of Fame alumni, NYT bestselling authors, even a former Beatle.
 In 2016, he launched and hosted the podcast Travels in Music, a show dedicated to sharing stories about music from around the world.
 Travels in Music was featured as a “New & Noteworthy” podcast by iTunes in the US, UK, Canada, Australia, and elsewhere, and reached the top-20 music podcast charts in several of those countries.